 Two of our principal shareholders, Kingsoft Group and Xiaomi, are our affiliates and have substantial influence over our company.
-Upon the completion of this offering, Kingsoft Group will beneficially own 46.3% of our outstanding shares and Xiaomi will beneficially own 14.6% of our outstanding shares.
+Upon the completion of this offering, Kingsoft Group will beneficially own % of our outstanding shares and Xiaomi will beneficially own % of our outstanding shares.
 Mr. Jun Lei, one of our directors, also serves as the chairman and a non-executive director at Kingsoft Group, and serves as the chairman, the chief executive officer and the executive director at Xiaomi.
 Mr. Tao Zou, one of our directors, also serves as an executive director and the chief executive officer at Kingsoft Group.
-Mr. Shou Zi Chew, one of our directors, also serves as an executive director, a senior vice president and the president of international at Xiaomi.
-Upon the completion of this offering, Mr. Jun Lei, Mr. Tao Zou and Mr. Shou Zi Chew together will beneficially own an aggregate of 14.6% of our outstanding shares.
-As of the date of this prospectus, none of our other directors or executive officers holds any position at Kingsoft Group or Xiaomi.
+Mr. Shou Zi Chew, one of our directors, also serves as the president of international, executive director and the chief financial officer at Xiaomi.
+Upon the completion of this offering, Mr. Jun Lei, Mr. Tao Zou and Mr. Shou Zi Chew together will beneficially own an aggregate of % of our outstanding shares.
+Upon completion of this offering, none of our other directors or executive officers will hold any position at Kingsoft Group or Xiaomi.